gkorpal/gkorpal.github.io/_reading/book-list.md

 The Undergraduate constitutes of 4-year bachelor's degree program in mathematics (tertiary education in India), i.e. students aged 18 to 22.

+## Rudimentary Mathematics

+The name of this subsection is based on the book titled "[Rudimentary Mathematics for Economists and Statisticians](https://www.jstor.org/stable/1885019)."

+* **Calculus I, II, III** by *Jerrold E. Marsden and Alan Weinstein*:  These books are old fashioned version of Calculus I, II and II (US Education System).
+The books are <a href="https://aimath.org/textbooks/approved-textbooks/marsden-weinstein/" target="_blank">available online</a> for free as part of the American Institute of Mathematics' [Open Textbook Initiative](https://aimath.org/textbooks/approved-textbooks/).
+This topic is an amalgamation of analysis, topology and geometry.
+We use geometric and topological properties of the Euclidean space to find some logic behind analytic facts about functions defined on Euclidean space.
+This is the "maths" needed for most of the undergraduate Physics courses.
+* **Tea Time Numerical Analysis** by *Leon Q. Brin*: An introductory textbook for numerical calculus with algorithms illustrated using GNU Octave.
+It is [available online](https://lqbrin.github.io/tea-time-numerical/) for free and is a part of the American Institute of Mathematics' [Open Textbook Initiative](https://aimath.org/textbooks/approved-textbooks/).
+* **Introduction to Probability** by *J. K. Blitzstein and J. Hwang*: It contains lots of examples, motivation and intuition.
+Calculus is the only prerequisite.
+Each chapter ends with a section showing how to perform relevant simulations and calculations in R. The softcopy of the book and the lecture videos are [available online for free](https://projects.iq.harvard.edu/stat110/home).
+After learning the basics, one can learn about stochastic process and the related applications other fields like [finance](https://quant.stackexchange.com/q/38862). *Recommended by TPR.*
+* **Mathematical Statistics with Applications in R** by *K.M.
+Ramachandran* and *C. Tsokos*: This is a very well written calculus-based introduction for someone really new to statistics.
+After a bit of experience, one can move to the book by [N. Mukhopadhyay](https://www.routledge.com/Probability-and-Statistical-Inference/Mukhopadhyay/p/book/9780367659493) and then in the end to the book by [Rohatgi and Saleh](https://www.wiley.com/en-us/An+Introduction+to+Probability+and+Statistics%2C+3rd+Edition-p-9781118799642). *Recommended by TPR.*

 ## Discrete Mathematics